Skip to main content

 Who Should Choose Replacement Cost

-• Homeowners in coastal or high-wind areas — hurricane exposure makes replacement cost essential for full rebuilding protection
+• Homeowners in coastal or high-wind areas — hurricane exposure makes replacement cost important for reducing depreciation risk after a covered wind loss

 Who Should Consider ACV

-• Very new homes: If you have a brand-new roof and minimal age, ACV might be acceptable — but replacement cost is still recommended
+• Very new homes: If you have a brand-new roof and minimal age, ACV might be acceptable — but replacement cost should still be compared

 • Renters or temporary residents: If you're renting or living temporarily, ACV personal property coverage might be acceptable since contents are less valuable